By Janice Hardy, @Janice_Hardy

 3. The reasons to arrive at that event aren't plausible.

-The motivations and reasons are weak.
-They might be there, but ask one or two questions and the whole thing falls apart.
-Often you'll answer yourself with "because that has to happen for X to happen."
+Characters should have strong motivations and reasons to do what they do in a novel, and if those reasons are weak, the novel will likely feel weak.
+If you can ask one or two questions why and the whole thing falls apart, you're probably on shaky ground.
+Same as when you answer those questions with "because that has to happen for X to happen."

 4. Resolving that event leaves a lot of loose ends for the story.

-Especially true if the event is in the third act of your novel.
-This happens because it's not connected or integral to the rest of the story.
+This is especially true if the event is in the third act of your novel, or the climax.
+This loose end feeling usually happens because the event is not connected or integral to the rest of the story.
 It feels like a major part of the book, but it doesn't resolve the things the characters need fixing.
+It's not driving plot in any way, it feels more tacked on.

 5. No real stakes for that event.

-Odds are there are stakes, but they're likely to be the large, yet vague "lots of lives at stake" type.
+Odds are there are stakes, but they're likely to be the large, yet vague "lots of lives will be lost" type.
 On first glance they seem high, but the reader (and often the characters) don't care if it happens or not.
 They're not invested in it.
 It's not personal to the protagonist.
+If this event can happen and things really don't change one way or the other for the main characters, you might want to take another look at your stakes here.

 (Here's more on what to do when plots go astray)